 Each of the five components of the framework are considered and implemented in the Design Thinking process.
 But while the diagram may look straight-forward, keep in mind Design Thinking is not a clear cut model outlining specific instructions for each piece of the framework—it’s simply the overarching outline to building out products.
 There’s a ton of different ways you can apply each step of the framework to your workflow, and designers will usually pick and choose different methods for each.

-To get an even better understanding of Design Thinking and how to apply it to projects, we’ve looked to our talented community of designers.
-We asked teams who are using the Design Thinking approach to explain why they use it and in what ways they are implementing it into their workflow.
+To get an even better understanding of Design Thinking and how to apply it to projects, we’ve looked to our talented community of designers and design thinkers.
+We asked teams who are using the Design Thinking approach to explain why their point of view on the subject, why they use the framework, and in what ways they are implementing it into their workflow.
 Time to dive in!

 Digital Surgeons is a digital demand consultancy driving brands, businesses, & their teams forward.
 Senior Art Director Matt Pringle shares how the team approaches Design Thinking and why it helps them create unique solutions that stick: